-THE PAIN pulsing in James Mikesh’s lower back was so bad it shook him from his sleep.
+THE PAIN PULSING in James Mikesh’s lower back was so bad it shook him from his

 When it hit, Mikesh—then a senior at the University of Minnesota—would trudge into his bathroom, turn on the knobs in his bathtub and slip into warm water, searching for relief.
 For a while, that was enough.
 Then the pain spread to his groin, and Mikesh sought help.